 Why not take an autumn stroll through Exmoor's woodland as the leaves change colour and the fungi appear on the forest floor.

-The 3rd Exmoor Dark Skies Festival runs for three weeks from 14th October until 3rd November.
-The festival offers a whole range of events to help you experience Exmoor's unique skies including nighttime adventures, family activities, tours, food and cultural events and, of course, astronomy related events.
+This year's Exmoor Dark Skies Festival runs from 16th October until 31st October and is being specially adapted to fit with current Covid-19 restrictions.
+As always the Festival will offer a range of events to help you experience Exmoor's spectacular night skies including a host of nighttime adventures, family activities, tours, food and, of course, astronomy-related events.
 We are confident there is something to suit everyone, whatever the weather.
-So why not plan to join us and enjoy Exmoor and its night sky in all its stellar glory?
+So why not join us and enjoy Exmoor in all its stellar glory?

 You will be lucky to see this secretive mammal, instead look out for distinctively nibbled hazelnuts.
 Dormice leave a smooth, round hole in the side of the nut, with tooth marks around the outside of the hole.

 Autumn is a great time for walking on Exmoor, here are some of our favourites:

 A beautiful 5 miles (8km) walk - remote cliffs backing Elwill Bay provide a chance or seeing ravens and peregrine falcons.
 Beyond Trentishoe’s tiny church lie the beautiful wooded valley along Trentishoe Water and open heath of Trentishoe Common.